INL/BlackLab/aggregator/BLS-API-REDESIGN.md

 - Group related values.<br>
   (e.g. numberOfHitsRetrieved / numberOfDocsRetrieved / stoppedRetrievingHits
   would be better as a structure `"retrieved": { "hits": 100, "docs": "10", "reachedHitLimit": true }` ).
+- Separate unrelated parts.<br>
+  (e.g. in DocInfo, arbitrary document metadata values such as `title` or `author` should probably be in a separate subobject, not alongside special values like `lengthInTokens` `mayView`.
+Also, `metadataFieldGroups` shouldn't be alongside DocInfo structures.)
 - Handle custom information better. <br>
   Custom information, ignored by BlackLab but useful for e.g. the frontend, like displayName, uiType, etc. is polluting the response structure.